What is a Gaming Cage Worker?

 - Cage Supervisor

-Is There Job Demand for Gaming Cage Workers?
+Is There Going to be Demand for Gaming Cage Workers?

 In 2016, there was an estimated number of 19,000 jobs in the United States for Gaming Cage Worker.
 New jobs are being produced at a rate of 1.6% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Gaming Cage Worker by 2026.
-There will be an estimated 3,000 positions for Gaming Cage Worker per year.
+The BLS estimates 3,000 yearly job openings in this field.

 The states with the most job growth for Gaming Cage Worker are Washington, Texas, and Colorado.
 Watch out if you plan on working in Missouri, Alaska, or New Mexico.
 These states have the worst job growth for this type of profession.